Trans-Mississippi Exposition: Construction

 Many temporary buildings, structures, and features were installed for the Exposition.
 Thomas Rogers Kimball and C. Howard Walker were named co-architects-in-chief for the event.
 The two men were responsible for the overall site development, including perimeter buildings.
 They designed several major buildings, some smaller structures and the Arch of States, which was a main entrance.

 All these structures were temporary by design, built at about half the cost of permanent buildings.
 The lower cost allowed the construction of larger structures.
 The construction of the hundreds of temporary buildings at the Expo was notable because of the almost exclusive usage of a new, cheap and pliable building material called staff.
 It allowed Expo designers to construct visual reproductions of Grecian and Roman temples, fine European buildings, and more.
 The buildings were constructed of strips of wood covered with staff.

 The Grand Court of the 1898 Trans-Mississippi Exposition was located on the current site of Kountze Park.

 Commemoration

 The Post Office Department issued a series of nine postage stamps to mark the Exposition, each depicting a Western scene.
 Now known as the Trans-Mississippi Issue and considered among the finest stamps produced by the US, they are highly prized by collectors; a complete unused set is worth about US$5,000.
 The stamps were reissued in 1998 for a limited time.
+1¢ postal cards were also issued.

 A monument to the exposition was placed in Omaha's Kountze Park, the former site of the exposition, during a Centennial celebration of the Trans-Mississippi and International Exposition in 1998.